Mission 11 · Stage 2

 • C. A random number

-Why: Correct — pressed connects to GND, so the pin reads LOW.
+Why: Yes!
+Pressing connects the pin to ground, so it reads LOW.

 Code lab — try on your own